 A. Functions of the Committee on Accreditation

 1. Comparability of Standards.
-In accordance with Section 3 of this Framework, the Committee determines whether standards submitted by institutions under Option 2 (National or Professional Program Standards) or Option 3 (Experimental Program Standards), taken as a whole, provide a level of program quality comparable to standards adopted by the Commission under Option 1 (California Program Standards).
-If the Committee determines that the proposed standards are collectively comparable in breadth and depth, when taken as a whole, to the Commission-adopted standards, the Committee on Accreditation may approve the proposed standards as Program Standards in California.
+In accordance with Section 3 of this Framework, the Committee on Accreditation determines whether standards submitted by institutions under Option 2 (National or Professional Program Standards) or Option 3 (Experimental Program Standards), taken as a whole, provide a level of program quality comparable to standards adopted by the Commission under Option 1 (California Program Standards).
+If the Committee determines that the proposed standards are collectively comparable in breadth and depth, when taken as a whole, to the Commission-adopted standards, the Committee may approve the proposed standards as Program Standards in California.
+(Reference: Education Code §44373 (c) (3))

 2. Initial Approval of Programs.
 The Committee on Accreditation reviews proposals for the initial accreditation of programs submitted by institutions that have been determined to be eligible by the Commission.
 New programs of educator preparation may be submitted under Options One, Two, or Three as defined in Section 3 Category II (Program Standards) of this Framework.
-If the Committee on Accreditation determines that a program meets all applicable standards, the Committee on Accreditation grants initial approval to the program.
+If the Committee determines that a program meets all applicable standards, the Committee grants initial approval to the program.
+Reference: Education Code §44373 (c) (2))

 3. Continuing Accreditation Decisions.
 After reviewing the recommendations of accreditation teams, the Committee makes decisions about the continuing accreditation of educator preparation institutions and programs, consistent with Section 5 of this Framework.
 With respect to each institution, the Committee makes one of three decisions: Accreditation, Accreditation with Stipulations, or Denial of Accreditation.
+(Reference: Education Code §44373 (c) (1) and 44374 (d))

 4. Accreditation Procedures.
 Consistent with the terms of Section 5, the Committee recommends appropriate guidelines for reports as well as other accreditation materials and exhibits to be prepared by institutions.
 The Committee also adopts guidelines for all accreditation activities.
 The Committee may provide additional guidance to institutions, site visit teams and the Executive Director regarding accreditation procedures.
-The procedural guidelines of the Committee are published by the Commission as an Accreditation Handbook.
+The procedural guidelines of the Committee are published by the Commission as an Accreditation Handbook.(Reference: Education Code §44373 (c) (4))

 5. Monitor the Accreditation System.
 The Committee monitors the performance of accreditation teams and oversees other activities associated with the accreditation system.
+(Reference: Education Code §44373 (c) (4))

 6. Communication With and Reporting to the Commission.
-The Committee provides updates on accreditation decisions, activities, implementation matters or other items on an “as needed” basis to ensure the Commission is kept apprised of the effectiveness of its accreditation policies and procedures.
+The Committee provides updates on accreditation decisions, activities, implementation matters or other items on an “as needed” basis to ensure the Commission is kept apprised of the effectiveness of its accreditation policies and procedures.(Reference: Education Code §44373 (c) (5))

 7. Evaluation of Accreditation Policies and Practices.
 The Committee shares responsibility with the Commission for the ongoing evaluation and monitoring of the effectiveness of the accreditation system.
 Evaluation and monitoring of the system as well as modification to that system will be conducted in a manner consistent with Section 8 of this Framework.
+(Reference: Education Code §44373 (c) (4))

 8. Conduct Business in an Open, Transparent Manner.
 The Committee conducts its business and makes its decisions in meetings that are open to the public, except as provided by statute.
 All meeting agendas, team reports, and final accreditation decisions will be available to the public on the Commission’s website.
+(Reference: Article 9 Government Code, §11120 (Bagley Keene Open Meeting Act)

 B. Membership of the Committee on Accreditation